lkarvec/LGC-H-EMP-CalculatorSite/README.md

 This product is open-source and free to use.
 Feel free to contact Leon Karvecz at lkarvec@gmail.com for questions about the project.

+Command to hit the API is located in CURL.MD

 ## Variables for the Equation
 #### X